Full coverage of President Joe Biden's first press conference from the White House on his 64th day since taking office.

 : Many journalists thought Biden could never get the COVID relief bill passed without Republican votes.[2]

-: fault as virtuesee definition - technique where a weakness is presented as a strength, by focusing on any positive aspect of it.
+: fault as virtuesee definition - portraying a weakness or undesirable trait as a strength by highlighting any positive aspect of it.

-: Biden suggests the recent increase in illegal immigration at the southern border is affirmation of his good character.
+: Biden suggests the recent increase in illegal immigration at the southern border—which could be perceived as a failure of border security—instead is a reflection of his moral character and decency. more...

 : false claimsee definition - a statement that is directly contradicted by fact and can be easily proven untrue.